scttcper/tinycolor/README.md

   hue: 'green',
 });

-// Returns a hex code for a light blue fromRandom({
+// Returns a TinyColor object in a light blue fromRandom({
   luminosity: 'light',
   hue: 'blue',
 });

-// Returns a hex code for a 'truly random' color fromRandom({
+// Returns a TinyColor object in a 'truly random' color fromRandom({
   luminosity: 'random',
   hue: 'random',